huyennguyen2602/udacity_ds/README.md

 5- Evaluate the Results

-for the 3 questions, we arrived at the following conclusions:
+For the 3 questions, we arrived at the following conclusions:
 - Which location has the highest salary?
 North America
 - Which location has the highest salary growth?
 Both follow a similar pattern
 - which location has the highest career satisfaction?
 THey start the same in the first year of work, but then Europe has a drop in satisfaction of which never truly recovers until 20 years later.